oVirt/ovirt-site/source/blog/2017-01-01-ovirt-system-tests-to-the-rescue.html.md

     * Click on 'build with parameters' menu ( on the left side )
     * Now add all the URLs you have with the custom RPMs ( one per line ),for e.g [vdsm-build](http://jenkins.ovirt.org/job/vdsm_master_build-artifacts-on-demand-el7-x86_64/9/)<br>
     * Click 'Build'<br>
-    * Go have coffee, don't worry the job will send you an email once its done ( on any status )<br>
+    * Go get some coffee; Don't worry the job will send you an email once its done ( on any status )<br>

-This info can also be found on the [official OST documentation page](http://ovirt-system-tests.readthedocs.io).
+This info can also be found on the [official OST documentation page](http://ovirt-system-tests.readthedocs.io/en/latest/docs/CI/developers_info.html).

 For more info or questions, please send email to infra@ovirt.org or lago-devel@ovirt.org if its a lago related quesion.